battleaxedotco/grimstone/README.md

 import Grimstone from "grimstone";
 const grimstone = new Grimstone(config);

-// We call modifyCollection on a specific collection, passing it's name and our own callback function let result = await grimstone.modifyCollection("orders", modifyItem);
+// We call modifyCollection on a specific collection, passing it's name and our own callback function: let result = await grimstone.modifyCollection("orders", modifyItem);

 // The callback function receives the current document.
 This callback should be synchronous, not async: